Leslie-mo/Sql-MockData-Generator/README.md

 ```

 4. Start the MainApplication.
-5. Obtain the frontend code by cloning it from https://github.com/Leslie-mo/Sql-MockData-Generator-Front
+5. Get the frontend code by cloning it from https://github.com/Leslie-mo/Sql-MockData-Generator-Front
 6. Install the necessary dependencies.

 ```